dracula/duckduckgo/INSTALL.md

 var dracula=["7=282a36","8=f8f8f2","9=50fa7b","ae=t","t=p","s=m","w=n","m=l","o=s","j=282a36","a=p","aa=bd93f9","u=-1","x=f1fa8c","y=44475a","af=1","ai=1","f=1"];for(var i=0;i<dracula.length;i++)document.cookie=dracula[i];alert('Appearance settings have successfully been updated!');location.reload();
 ```

 Or you can use [TamperMonkey](https://www.tampermonkey.net) instead.
-[Click here](https://github.com/dracula/duckduckgo/raw/master/monkeyscript.user.js) to install the user script
+[Click here](https://github.com/dracula/duckduckgo/raw/master/monkeyscript.user.js) to install the user script.
+You must navigate to https://duckduckgo.com/settings for the theme to apply

 If you want to make your own changes, visit: https://duckduckgo.com/settings